Get the GuestTappy app

 The caller may say there’s an urgent issue with your listing, a payment problem, or a new policy update that requires your immediate action.
 They may even tempt you by promising to increase your property’s bookings.

 What are they really after?
-Your Property ID, login credentials, or bank information.
+Your Property ID, login credentials, bank information, or even guest payment details.

 Here are key ways to protect yourself, your property, and your guests: